kununu/testing-bundle/README.md

 ### Connection Fixtures

-All Doctrine Connections are elegible to be used to load fixtures.
+All Doctrine Connections are eligible to be used to load fixtures.
 For example, assuming you are using the [Doctrine Bundle](https://github.com/doctrine/DoctrineBundle).

 ```